ataibarkai/SemanticType/Readme.md

 ## What is it?

-A `SemanticType` is a *context-specific type* which wraps an underlying value used in specific circumstances.
+A Semantic Type is a *context-specific type* which wraps an underlying value used in specific circumstances.
 It's a type created to capture and convey some *meaning* about a value which isn't already captured by the type used to *encode* the value.